 8. Stay safe

-9. Don’t get too hung up on one person
+9. Try not to get too hung up on one person

 It’s quite normal to meet a number of people that you may not have a romantic connection with – which may just mean that you end up making some new friends along the way.

 Whatever happens, try to remember that there are plenty more fish in the sea and the right person will be out there somewhere!
-And sometimes you just can’t hurry love…
+And sometimes, you just can’t rush love…